rf-rodrigues95/deep-learning-project1/README.md

 /Task2/ # Jupyter notebooks and source code for CNN development /Task3/ # Jupyter notebooks and source code for transfer learning and fine-tuning /report/ # Final comprehensive report covering all tasks (PDF)

+Each task folder includes all related code and experiments for that stage.
+The `/report/` folder contains the final report summarizing methodology, results, and insights from all tasks.

+---

+## Project Description

+Resource optimization strategies such as early stopping, batch size tuning, and checkpointing were applied.

+### Task 1: Multilayer Perceptron (MLP) Classification
+- Data exploration and handling class imbalance
+- MLP architecture design and training
+- Performance evaluation

+### Task 2: Convolutional Neural Network (CNN) Development
+- CNN model design tailored to Pokémon images
+- Training with techniques to reduce overfitting and class imbalance
+- Performance comparison with MLP

+### Task 3: Transfer Learning and Fine-Tuning
+- Use of pre-trained models (ResNet)
+- Fine-tuning with data augmentation and regularization
+- Final performance evaluation and analysis

+---